phylosopher07/phylosopher07.github.io/_posts/2023-02-11-ehrenfest-theorem.md

 The _'uncertainty' in time_ is expressed as the average time taken, starting in state $\ket{\psi}$, for the expectation of some arbitrary observable $\hat{Q}$ to change by its standard deviation.
-This is reasonable as a definition for time uncertainty, because it gives the shortest time scale on which we will be able to notice changes by using $\hat{Q}$ in state $\ket{\psi}$.
+This is reasonable as a definition for time uncertainty because it gives the shortest time scale on which we will be able to notice changes by using $\hat{Q}$ in state $\ket{\psi}$.